sgronky/covid-19-italy/Readme.md

 ## Italy

-Now, let's see how the cases have grown over time.
+Now, let's see how the cases have grown over time in Italy.

 ```python